aliyun/terraform-provider-alicloud/website/docs/d/config_rules.html.markdown

     * `scope_compliance_resource_types` - The types of the resources to be evaluated against the rule.
     * `source_detail_message_type` - Rule trigger mechanism.
     * `source_maximum_execution_frequency` - Rule execution cycle.
-    * `source_identifier`- The name of the custom rule or managed rule.
+    * `source_identifier`- The identifier of the managed rule or the arn of the custom function.
     * `source_owner`- The source owner of the Config Rule.
     * `compliance` - The information about the compliance evaluations based on the rule.
         * `compliance_type` - The compliance evaluation result of the target resources.